Coolweb2go/americabyrailnbus/index.md

     alt_text: Customize Blocks
 - template: 1-column-text
   block: one-column-1
-  slug: responsive
+  slug: besttraveltipsforsummertravelusa2021
-  headline: 16 Fully Responsive Design Blocks
+  headline: Best travel tips for Summer 2021
   content: |
     The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using <a href="https://forestry.io">Forestry</a>.
 Once the site is imported you can immediately